 In my family, we don’t force our kids to hug or kiss family members.

 My husband and I have people in our lives who were abused as children, so we are dead serious when it comes to teaching the concept of consent and keeping our children safe from that fate.
+It’s also important to remember that the vast majority of sexual abuse of children occurs with adults the child already knows, and you can’t tell an abuser just by looking at them.

 Bonus: Download a free printable coloring page to teach your kids this magic phrase.